 They can also access an overview of the project, learn where they need to unblock you, and proactively participate in their onboarding instead of just being passive participants.
 You can also set up automated reminders to gently nudge your customers towards getting stuff done so your project can progress as planned.
 Additionally, you can create status updates for your customers within Rocketlane with drag-and-drop components.
 You can also collaborate with your team members on these updates.

 While on the topic of nudging, you can also offer encouragement by creating ‘milestones’ for your customers to hit.
 Everyone can do with some motivation!

 Oh, and did we mention you can plug CSAT surveys at different points in the duration of the onboarding project and get your customer’s feedback?
 Make them feel heard, and use their feedback to improve your onboarding.

 Rocketlane comes with ready-to-use templates for projects and project documents.
 You can also create your own templates and reuse them, and have templates based on the types of customers you onboard.
 This will help you ensure consistency in your onboarding process across customers, which in turn will help you figure out where you need to do better.

 Using templates will also show you where your team tends to skip steps more and reduce the possibility of human error.
 And when you’ve made the improvements, you can make sure those improvements are adhered to, too, by just modifying your templates.

 Making your onboarding journey truly collaborative and transparent for your customers can elevate your onboarding game.
 Doing it all in one unified workspace will help you gain all the insights you need to make sure your customer onboarding is effective and successful.

 Are you ready to elevate your customer onboarding experience?
-Give it a spin!
+Book a demo or Give it a spin!